 As long as you keep adding poop and brown material, the worms will keep munching on it.
 In the process, the volume of the dog poo gets reduced as it turns into worm compost so it would take a lot of time for your bucket to fill up.

 PRO TIP: It is often possible to find the worms you need in gardening or composting-enthusiast groups, so make sure you check them out.

 If you don’t have a suitable space for this, don’t worry - it is also possible to create an enclosed worm farm - which basically looks just like a rubbish bin.
 It is even possible to buy a complete worm farm system.
 All you need in that case is a small outdoor area for the bin and you can start using it.

 Using The Poo Compost

-So what should you do with all this compost once your doggies doo is broken down?
+So what should you do with all this compost once your doggy's doo is broken down?
 The obvious answer would be to use it in your garden or otherwise for indoor or balcony plants.
-However, there is one issue with dog compost that is often mentioned: Certain parasites can survive the composting process.
+However, there is one issue with dog compost that is often mentioned: certain parasites can survive the composting process.

 For this reason, it is not recommended to use pet poo compost for growing anything you eat, including seedlings and your veggie patch, for example.
 For the same reason, it is usually recommended to compost your dog poop separately from your regular compost.

-On the other hand, some experts say that the danger from pathogens in dog poo compost is simply no that great:
+On the other hand, some experts say that the danger from pathogens in dog poo compost is simply not that great:

 Still, there is no way to be completely certain.
 The safest solution is to simply not use the compost too close to anything you will eat and keep it away from areas where children play.
 That does not mean the compost is unusable, though.
 It’s perfectly fine (and beneficial) for flower patches, decorative plants of any sort, and all sorts of trees - even fruit-bearing trees.